2KAbhishek/2kabhishek.github.io/README.md

 ## Sections

-- Lead - Contains name, designation & other contact links.
+- Lead: Contains name, designation & other contact links.

-- About - Contains short description and/or career goals.
+- About: Contains short description and/or career goals.

-- Experience - Previous work experiences in chronological order.
+- Experience: Previous work experiences in chronological order.

-- Education - Education details in chronological order.

-- Projects - Projects undertaken with links to source/live version.

-- Skills - Lists acquired skills and industrial knowledge.
+- Skills: Lists acquired skills and industrial knowledge.

+If you are looking for the legacy version with Education and Projects block, check the [legacy branch](https://github.com/2KAbhishek/2kabhishek.github.io/tree/legacy)